 In 2010, a door opened when two community newspapers began carrying my column.
 Growing a local readership gave me the courage to expand online.
 In March 2013, I launched my blog and had my first viral post four months later.
 Titled 10 Truths Young Girls Should Know, it caught the attention of Thomas Nelson, a world-leading publisher, who expressed interest in creating a book for teen & tween girls.

 That email was an answer to a prayer – but one I’d waited for 7 years.
 Despite the many tears I cried when the dream of being a published author seemed out of reach, I’m glad I had to struggle.
 I’m grateful my daughters got to witness the discouragement, perseverance, and grace that played into the story and eventually led to two books that I wrote for them and their generation.

 The biggest truth about me is that I’m a work-in-progress.
 Who I am now is not who I’ll be in 5 years, 10 years, or 20 years.
 The same is true for you, and my hope as you read my work is that you’ll feel encouraged in your journey and prompted to share stories of your own that may help others, bring healing to your soul, and lead to deep, meaningful, and long-lasting connections.

-Kari Kampakis is an author, speaker, blogger, and newspaper columnist from Birmingham, Alabama.
+Kari Kampakis is an author, speaker, podcaster, and newspaper columnist from Birmingham, Alabama.

-Her two books for teen girls, 10 Ultimate Truths Girls Should Know and Liked: Whose Approval Are You Living For, have been used widely across the country by teen youth groups and small groups to empower girls through faith.
-Kari’s newest book, Love Her Well: 10 Ways to Find Joy and Connection with Your Teenage Daughter, have been used widely across the country for small group studies.
+Her two books for teen girls, 10 Ultimate Truths Girls Should Know and Liked: Whose Approval Are You Living For, and her bestselling book for moms, Love Her Well: 10 Ways to Find Joy and Connection with Your Teenage Daughter, have been used widely across the country for small group studies.

 Kari’s work has been featured on The TODAY Show, TODAY Parents, The Huffington Post, Thrive Global, Yahoo!
 News, Grown & Flown, Your Teen, Mother.ly, FaithGateway, For Every Mom, EWTN, Ann Voskamp’s blog, and other national outlets.
 She and her husband, Harry, have four daughters and a dog named Lola.